Juul/renegade-lims-connector/README.md

     heartbeatRate: 3000 // How often to send heartbeat/keepalive in ms }, function(err, remote) {

-   // 'remote' is returned by rpc-multistream
+   // 'remote' is returned by rpc-multistream on connect
    // and contains all rpc methods exported by the server as properties

+   // If 'remote' is falsy then we were disconnected
+   // after having been connected and err may be set

 });
 ```